 A vegetable garden isn’t a no-maintenance space, but with a little planning, soil care, good site selection, and smart crop choices it can certainly be a lower maintenance garden.
 If you’re new to gardening or just tight on time, keep it simple and keep it small.
 You can grow a lot of food in a single raised bed or a few containers.
 And thanks to hardworking plant breeders, we have so many compact vegetable varieties to choose from.
 Read seed catalog descriptions carefully if you’re looking for smaller-sized crops and be sure to check out this post from Jessica about the best veggies for containers and small spaces.

 Finally, if you’re still on the fence about building or making a new garden bed just for vegetables, consider that many of these crops – like bush beans, cherry tomatoes, and garlic – can be planted in existing flower gardens.
-We think food and flowers make perfect planting partners – garden BFF’s! – as discussed in this article.
+We think food and flowers make perfect planting partners – garden BFF’s!.

 Okay, now that we’ve covered the basics, it’s time to talk crops.
 I’ve been growing vegetables since I was about eight years old and experience has taught me that these are the easiest vegetables to grow.